pypa/pipenv/docs/installation.md

     $ python --version

-You should get some output like `3.10.8`.
+You should get some output like `3.12.1`.
 If you do not have Python, please install the latest 3.x version from [python.org](https://python.org)

-Additionally, make sure you have [pip] available.
+Additionally, make sure you have [pip] available, assuming you install via pip, our preferred method of installation.
 Check this by running

     $ pip --version
-    pip 22.3.1
+    pip 24.0

 If you installed Python from source, with an installer from [python.org] or via [Homebrew], you likely already have pip.
 If you're on Linux and installed using your OS package manager, you may have to [install pip](https://pip.pypa.io/en/stable/installing/) manually.